 Although lemons are acidic (citric acid), they transform into alkaline byproducts once they are in your body, making them one of the healthiest foods you can eat to remove toxins and return your state of health to an alkaline one.

-Uric acid is a byproduct of purine, which is found in many foods on the keto diet such as caffeine, organ meats (liver and kidney), turkey, game meats, sardines, and seafood.
+Uric acid is a byproduct of purine, which is found in many foods on the keto diet, including caffeine, organ meats (liver and kidney), turkey, game meats, sardines, and seafood.
 Because the kidneys are responsible for removing toxins and acids from the body through the urine, having too much uric acid is associated with an increased risk of kidney disease.
-Neutralizing uric acid before it reaches the kidneys is an important part of keeping them healthy (5).
+Neutralizing uric acid before it reaches the kidneys is an important part of keeping them healthy (6).

 Benefits of Lemon Water